Academics, Arts and Athletics

 What is the definition of a League-sponsored athletic program?

-League-sponsored athletic programs include: badminton, baseball, basketball, cross country running, dance team – competitive (winter season), football, golf, gymnastics, hockey, lacrosse, skiing, soccer, softball, swimming and diving, lacrosse, synchronized swimming, tennis, track and field, volleyball, wrestling, and adapted soccer, bowling, floor hockey, and softball.
+League-sponsored athletic programs include: badminton, baseball, basketball, clay target, cross country running, dance team – competitive (winter season), football, golf, gymnastics, hockey, lacrosse, skiing, soccer, softball, swimming and diving, lacrosse, synchronized swimming, tennis, track and field, volleyball, wrestling, and adapted soccer, bowling, floor hockey, and softball.

 What is the definition of a League-sponsored fine arts and activity program?